Questions To Ask A Tattoo Artist Before Getting Tattooed

 Tattooing in a shop is not an easy position to achieve, and it usually requires years of experience and training to be hired.
 There is also the matter of trying out different methods and styles to develop their unique skills as a tattoo artist.

 There are many tattoo styles to learn, such as the old-school style of simple line-work, low detail, and primary colors.
 There is also the newer style that involves bright, modern colors and shading work.
-Realism is also a popular style of tattoo.
+Realism is another popular style of tattoo.